Apraxia Kids is excited to announce the 2023 winners of the Kristin Lynn Johnson Scholarship.

 Kristin Lynn Johnson was a dedicated pediatric SLP who touched the lives of countless students.
-In 2019.
-Kristin’s life was taken too soon by a motor vehicle accident.
-Apraxia Kids is privileged to partner with Kristen’s family to honor her extraordinary life and passion in helping children with severe speech sound disorders including childhood apraxia of speech.
-In 2022, applications for scholarships were opened to second year SLP graduate students from across the US for the first time.
-Many applications were received and reviewed, and four well-deserving students were awarded $1000.00 each.
+In 2019, Kristin’s life was taken too soon by a motor vehicle accident.
+Apraxia Kids is privileged to partner with Kristin’s family to honor her extraordinary life and passion in helping children with severe speech sound disorders including childhood apraxia of speech, by awarding these seven students each with a $1,000 scholarship in time for the spring 2024 semester.

 Alexandra Garabedian will graduate from Eastern New Mexico University with a Master of Science in Communicative Disorders in May 2023.
 Alexandra found her “why” moment at a young age as she was diagnosed with childhood apraxia of speech (CAS) herself.
 Alexandra’s own lived experiences with CAS, speech therapy, occupational therapy, physical therapy, and still struggling with words on occasion all help to build a strong rapport with her CAS clients and connect on a deeper level.
 She has strong foundational knowledge of and clinical experience in working with children with CAS and Alexandra plans to continue providing a safe, comfortable, and understanding therapy environment.